 Crepuscular vs. Nocturnal

-However, rats might be good for a night owl who works all night, sleep a few hours a night and a little more during the day (as crazy as this might sound, there are a lot of people that are considered “night owls” because of the lack of their concentration during the day and their activeness during the night).
+However, rats might be good for a night owl who works all night, sleeps a few hours a night, and a little more during the day.
+As crazy as this might sound, there are a lot of people that are considered “night owls” because of the lack of their concentration during the day and their activeness during the night.

 It is quite the same with rats and probably with every rodent.
 A clean environment is vital to the health and good condition of a rodent.

-The downside is that the risk of your pet being depressed is very high and you could not enjoy his company in this case.
+The downside is that the risk of your pet being depressed is very high.
+You could not enjoy his company in this case.
 The benefits are that your pet is happier in a pair or a small group; you can just observe them interact with each other and how they offer each other affection in their own ways.
 It is always lovely to see a pair of animals interact and communicate in their own unique way.

 Both of the two species can be trained, but it is a lot easier to train rats.
-They are known to be the principal actors in a lot of important experiments, mostly experiments done to understand compulsive, instinctive behaviors and how to train their brain to associate things.
+They are known to be the principal actors in a lot of important experiments.
+Most experiments were done to understand compulsive, instinctive behaviors and how to train their brain to associate things.

 Taking everything above into account, every pet has its perks and downsides.
-However, I would like to share my opinion.
-Yes, our site is dedicated to guinea pigs but when we take everything into the account we really think guinea pigs are better pets.
-Rats are colder in the relationship with the owner than guinea pigs, and there’s nothing wrong with that (giving that guinea pigs are one of the most affectionate pets).
-Yes, guinea pigs need a lot of time for cleaning, feeding and playing with them.
+Guinea pigs are believed to be better pets.
+Rats are colder in the relationship with the owner than guinea pigs.
+However, guinea pigs need a lot of time for cleaning, feeding, and playing with them.

-I strongly think that having a pet is a big responsibility, but an amazing experience.
-Forming a bond with your little friend is a unique relationship is impossible to put into words.
-I just think too many people get pets for all the wrong reasons or without the necessary maturity and it is time to change this perspective.
+Having a pet is a big responsibility, but an amazing experience.
+Forming a bond with your little friend is a unique relationship that is impossible to put into words.